Italian Wine Laws

 Italian Wine Classification System

-Italian wines are classified into the four categories which are mentioned in ascending order of the quality standards:
+Italian wines are classified into four categories which are mentioned in ascending order of the quality standards:

 1. Vino da Tavola (VdT)